Firefox: Usage share

-Downloads have continued at an increasing rate since Firefox 1.0 was released on November 9, 2004, and as of 31 July 2009 Firefox had already been downloaded over one billion times.
+Downloads have continued at an increasing rate since Firefox 1.0 was released, and as of 31 July 2009 Firefox had already been downloaded over one billion times.
 This number does not include downloads using software updates or those from third-party websites.
 They do not represent a user count, as one download may be installed on many machines, one person may download the software multiple times, or the software may be obtained from a third-party.

 In July 2010, IBM asked all employees (about 400,000) to use Firefox as their default browser.

 Firefox was the second-most used web browser until November 2011, when Google Chrome surpassed it.
-According to Mozilla, Firefox has more than 450 million users As of October 2012.
+According to Mozilla, Firefox had more than 450 million users As of October 2012.

-Up to early 2020, Firefox was the second-most widely used desktop browser, and that position made it the third-most popular with 3.82% of worldwide usage share of web browsers across all platforms.
+In October 2024, Firefox was the fourth-most widely used desktop browser, and it was the fourth-most popular with 2.95% of worldwide usage share of web browsers across all platforms.

-According to the Firefox Public Data report by Mozilla, the active monthly count of Desktop clients has decreased from around 310 million in 2017 to 260 million in 2019.
+According to the Firefox Public Data report by Mozilla, the active monthly count of Desktop clients has decreased from around 310 million in 2017 to 200 million in 2023.

-From Oct 2020, the desktop market share of Firefox started to decline in countries where it used to be the most popular.
+From October 2020, the desktop market share of Firefox started to decline in countries where it used to be the most popular.

-In Eritrea, it dropped from 50% in Oct 2020 to 9.32% in Sept 2021.
+In Eritrea, it dropped from 50% in October 2020 to 9.32% in September 2021.

-In Cuba, it dropped from 54.36% in Sept 2020 to 38.42% in Sept 2021.
+In Cuba, it dropped from 54.36% in Sept 2020 to 38.42% in September 2021.

-Third-party forks

-In addition to versions of Firefox made internally and the email client Mozilla Thunderbird, there are several third-party web browsers based on Firefox, including: